-With the right care and preventive measures, you can ease your way through some of the most common side effects of a brain surgery.
+With the right care and preventive measures, you can ease your way through some of the most common side effects of brain surgery.
 Take a look.

 Once you or a loved one has had a brain surgery, it is natural to experience the following:

-Here are some of the most common side effects that you can experience after a brain surgery, and what to do about it:
+Here are some of the most common side effects that you can experience after brain surgery, and what to do about it:

 With the kind of medication you will be given during the surgery, it can take a long time for you to get back to your regular alert state of mind.
 For the first few days and weeks after the surgery, you will feel extremely dizzy and may want to just sleep all the time.
 Don’t worry, as this is a very normal side effect of brain surgery.

 Rest and sleep as much as you feel like, because when you do so, your body will get ample time to heal and recover.

 You may find it really difficult to concentrate on anything for the first few days.
 Even in the following weeks, your attention span will be really low and you will find it difficult to focus on simple things such as reading, looking through your emails, or even carrying on with a conversation.

 If you find it difficult to remember what you just did, try jotting down your thoughts.
 Write down something in small sentences, as notes, so that you can read them quickly and catch up on what you’re missing.

 During the operation, your surgeon will cut through the skull and in the process also cut into the many nerves and tissues present in the area.
 Once these tissues and nerves start to grow back again, you will experience a lot of sensitivity and sensation inside your skull.